emanuelfrazao/ml-diaries/23-03-12/README.md

 * the repo is organized (implicitly or explicitly) in branches:
   * the basic idea spurs out of a _separation of concerns_: such that

-    * one can make changes to the same files in multiple directions - e.g., a team developing multiple features in parallel -,
+    * one can make changes to the same files' version(s) in multiple directions - e.g., a team developing multiple features in parallel -,
     * in such a way that the alterations can be merged later, whilst safeguarding the conflicts
   * when created, a repo implicitly creates a main branch - conventionally called `main` or `master`
-  * one can then create any number of branches (TODO: fill-in)
+  * one can then create any number of branches afterwards (e.g., one per feature, one per problem to be fixed, one per developer) (TODO: fill-in)
+  * so, one can imagine that each branch may be regarded as a repo - or can't one?
+* furthermore, git provides a communication protocol between repositories following a local-remote logic:
+  * `local` refers to one [developer]'s local repository (to make it very circular)
+  * `remote` refers to a central/intermediate repository (even if in one's machine - but usually on some internet-accessible server) through which many ones [developers] may cooperate (i.e., read-write)
+  * the 2 agents behave with different and complementary interfaces
+  * their mode of interaction is many-to-many:
+    * a `local` repo may have multiple `remote` ones, and a `remote` - by serving as an intermediary repo - obsiously serves multiple `local` ones

-### basic interface
+### basic high-level interface (aka porcelain)

 *a note on vs-code's git interface being so clean and nice*